yoshinari/gitPostReceiveHookScript/README.md

 * Make post-receive.ini file from post-receive.ini.sample file, then
 update the definition to fit your bare repository.
-* change file mode to 600: chmod 600 post-receive.ini
+* Change file mode to 600: chmod 600 post-receive.ini
 * Place etc/post-receive.ini and hooks/post-receive file under your bare repository.
-* change file mode to runnable: chmod +x post-receive
+* Change file mode to runnable: chmod +x post-receive
 * If you use ftp mode, the server must be installed ftp and ncftp program.

 ### Credits